 Finding the solution of how to treat neuropathy often requires a multifaceted approach.
 Some evidence shows that complementary and alternative medicine approaches can have a beneficial effect on neuropathy symptoms.

-This treatment may be relatively new to the United States and Asia, but acupuncture has been used in China since the start of recorded history.
+This treatment may be relatively new to the United States.
+Acupuncture has been used in China since the start of recorded history.
 With this therapy, the acupuncture practitioner inserts tiny needles into points on the body that correspond with specific effects.
 The Foundation for Peripheral Neuropathy recommends choosing a registered nurse with the American Academy of Acupuncture if you decide to try this treatment.

 With this technique, you learn to detect and manage your body’s physiological pain responses, such as muscle activity, blood pressure, and heart rate.
 During the biofeedback process, you’ll wear electronic sensors that gather feedback about these vital signs.
 The biofeedback machine, which is operated by a certified technician, will also give you information about how to consciously control these responses, decreasing the pain experience and the associated stress.